klangs34/employee-directory/README.md

 ## Installation
 1. Fork the respository
 1. Use git clone from the CLI to clone the remote repository
+1. Run the npm install from the root directory
 1. Change the project to use your own employee listing
    1. use git to save versions
    1. push your own commit to your repository